 History of Gold

-Despite its centuries-old history, the “revolution in immunochemistry” linked to the use of Gold nanoparticles (GNP) in biological studies occurred only in 1971, when the British researchers Faulk and Taylor described a method of antibody conjugation with Colloidal Gold for direct electron microscopy visualization of the surface antigens of salmonellae.
+Despite its centuries-old history, the “revolution in immunochemistry” linked to colloidal gold health benefits and the use of Gold nanoparticles (GNP) in biological studies occurred only recently in 1971, when the British researchers Faulk and Taylor described a method of antibody conjugation with Colloidal Gold for direct electron microscopy visualization of the surface antigens of salmonellae.
 The study was initiated using biospecific markers – Colloidal Gold conjugated with immunoglobulins and other molecules – in different spheres of biology and medicine.
 Over the past 40 years, there have been many studies devoted to the application of functionalized nanoparticles – conjugates with recognizing biomacromolecules (antibodies, lectins, enzymes, aptamers, etc.) – in biochemistry, microbiology, immunology, cytology, plant physiology, morphology, etc.

 The range of Gold Nanoparticles use in modern medical and biology studies is extremely wide.
 In particular, it comprises genomics, biosensorics, immunoanalysis, clinical chemistry, detection and photothermolysis of microorganisms and cancer cells; the targeted delivery of drugs, DNA and antigens; optical bioimaging and the monitoring of cells and tissues using modern registration systems.
 It has been argued that Gold nanoparticles could be used in almost all medical applications: diagnostics, therapy, prevention, and hygiene.
 A wealth of information on how to obtain and use Colloidal Gold in biology and medicine, as well as how it functions, can be found in books and reviews.
 The broad range of applications for GNP is based on their unique physical and chemical properties.
 In particular, the optical properties of GNP are determined by their plasmon resonance, which is associated with the collective excitation of conduction electrons and localized in the broad region, from the visible to the infrared (IR) region, depending on the particle size, shape, and structure.